Portuguese Coastal Way – Last 100km

 Distance: 22 km (13.6 miles)

-Today’s walk to Caldas to Reis takes you through attractive countryside and a section of forest to the riverside spa town of Caldas de Reis.
-Bathe your weary feet in the thermal spring when you reach the main square.
+Today, follow quiet lanes and a pleasant forest stretch to the spa town of Caldas de Reis.
+On arrival, soothe tired feet in the thermal spring by the main square.

 Accommodation: 2-star hotel